aliclark/the_wooden_sword/Nothing is a Contradiction.md

 # Nothing is a Contradiction

-Most of current Ontology boils down to a brute fact: there is a God, there is Mathematics, there is a Universe, there is Value, there is Mind, or there is a Potentiality.
+Most of current Ontology boils down to a brute fact: there is a God, there is Mathematics, there is a Universe, there is Value, there is Mind, or there is Actuality.

 Here I outline an alternative to the above, in order to answer the question "Why is there something rather than nothing?".